 The Buncombe County Tourism Development Authority (BCTDA) approved funding for a yearlong community engagement process called the Buncombe County Tourism Management & Investment Plan to Develop Community Assets, or TMIP, to better manage tourism and plan investments for the next decade, while maintaining the character and integrity of the region.

 Cornerstones of the planning process include significant community input and collaboration with public entities to find alignment between the TPDF’s legislatively defined purpose, the priorities of residents and opportunities to manage tourism in a manner that sustains and enhances quality of life in Buncombe County.

-It is anticipated that the Plan will be a 10-year strategic guide for the community and the tourism sector.
+It is anticipated that the Plan will be a long-term strategic guide for the community and the tourism sector.
 The initiative began in 2019 and will conclude in 2020.

 What are the objectives of the Plan?